 What the Demo Shows Together

-The three interfaces together demonstrate the central proposition: a single register that serves every party’s needs from one data model.
+The three interfaces together demonstrate the central proposition: a single register that serves every party’s needs from one data model.- The operator has complete visibility and audit capability without depending on Data Users to self-report

 - The customer has a single, honest view of who holds access to their data — including parties who have not yet registered